Swiss International Air Lines: Fleet development

 On 22 September 2010, Lufthansa announced an order for 48 new aircraft, several of them for Swiss.

 In March 2013, Swiss ordered six Boeing 777-300ERs.
 On 12 March 2015, Swiss confirmed Lufthansa Group had ordered an additional three Boeing 777-300ERs for Swiss.
 The 777s will be operated by, and leased back from, Swiss Global Air Lines.
-Swiss has confirmed that all 777-300ERs will have an updated First Class cabin with eight private suites and a 32-inch TV, 62 business class seats which convert into a fully flat bed that is over two meters long, and 270 economy seats, with 10 seats abreast in a 3-4-3 layout, using the same seat pitch and width on its A330s and A340s on the 777s.
+Swiss has confirmed that all 777-300ERs will have an updated First Class cabin with eight private suites and a 32-inch TV, 62 business class seats which convert into a fully flat bed that is over two metres long, and 270 economy seats, with 10 seats abreast in a 3-4-3 layout, using the same seat pitch and width on its A330s and A340s on the 777s.
 The first of these new airliners was delivered in January 2016.
-The Boeing aircraft will replace most of Swiss' A340 aircraft while the remaining five A340s were refurbished.
+The Boeing aircraft will replace most of Swiss' A340 aircraft, while the remaining five A340s were refurbished.

-In 2014, Swiss announced it would refurbish its A320 fleet, with new interiors and the older A320s and A321s were to be replaced by A320/A321neos.
-The A319s and Swiss Global Air Lines' Avro fleet, were replaced by Bombardier CS300 aircraft.
-The last Avro RJ100 aircraft, HB-IYZ, completed its final flight, LX7545 from Geneva to Zurich on 15 August 2017.
+In 2014, Swiss announced it would refurbish its A320 fleet with new interiors, and the older A320s and A321s were to be replaced by A320/A321neos.
+The A319s and Swiss Global Air Lines' Avro fleet were replaced by Bombardier CS300 aircraft.
+The last Avro RJ100 aircraft, HB-IYZ, completed its final flight, LX7545 from Geneva to Zurich, on 15 August 2017.

 Swiss' first Airbus A220, then known as the Bombardier CS300, entered service on 1 June 2017, with its maiden commercial flight from Geneva to London–Heathrow.
-Swiss was the launch customer of the Airbus A220 family (formerly known as Bombardier CSeries), with its first CSeries aircraft, a CS100 (A220-100), delivered to the airline in June 2016 and registered HB-JBA.
+Swiss was the launch customer of the Airbus A220 family (formerly known as the Bombardier CSeries), with its first CSeries aircraft, a CS100 (A220-100), delivered to the airline in June 2016 and registered HB-JBA.
 The first commercial flight performed led from Zurich to Paris-Charles de Gaulle.

-The Boeing 777-300ER and Airbus A220-100/-300 (Bombardier CS100/CS300) aircraft were operated by Swiss Global Air Lines until the subsidiary ceased operations in April 2018, in an attempt to lower administration costs and simplify Swiss' fleet structuring.
+The Boeing 777-300ER and Airbus A220-100/-300 (Bombardier CS100/CS300) aircraft were operated by Swiss Global Air Lines until the subsidiary ceased operations in April 2018 in an attempt to lower administration costs and simplify Swiss' fleet structuring.

 Adria Airways operated two Saab 2000s on the Zurich-Lugano route, which was suspended after Adria's bankruptcy on 30 September 2019.

-In December 2024, it was reported that Swiss will be receiving a further five Airbus A350-900 widebody long-haul aircraft from 2027 onwards, on top of another five aircraft which are on order, with gradual delivery between the summer of 2025 to 2031.
+In December 2024, it was reported that Swiss will be receiving a further five Airbus A350-900 widebody long-haul aircraft from 2027 onwards, on top of another five aircraft which are on order, with gradual delivery between the summer of 2025 and 2031.

-On 9 October 2025 the first Airbus A350-900 arrived in Zurich, with its first regular flight to Boston scheduled for late November.
+On 9 October 2025, the first Airbus A350-900 arrived in Zurich, with its first regular flight to Boston scheduled for late November.
+Main improvements of the A350 cabin include larger screens for passengers, an updated in-flight-entertainment system with access to cameras on the aircraft, and the ability to pair personal bluetooth headphones.